-In rows 5 to 9, the breakdown of psychiatric care beds by function is not available, only the total number of psychiatric care beds.
+In rows 5 to 9, the breakdown of psychiatric care beds by function is not available, only the total number of psychiatric care beds is known.
 It is incorrect to report the totals for each function, as in rows 6 and 8, as this overestimates curative care beds in row 6 or other beds in row 8 (and underestimate the other categories).
 It is also inconsistent to report all psychiatric care beds somewhere at the finest level but not in the totals for each function (rows 7 and 9).
 The best way to show these data is to report the breakdown by function for somatic care beds (as in row 5), and only the total number of psychiatric care beds in column F.

-The new sheet on hospital beds by function has been prefilled with the information provided in the pilot table, for the most recent years.
-The older years have been completed with the data collected in the former "regular" table, in order to keep long time series whenever possible.
-National correspondents are invited to verify the data reported in the new table on hospital beds by function, and to update the time series according to the new structure, back to 2000 if possible.
+In 2022, the new sheet on hospital beds by function had been prefilled with the information provided in the pilot table, for the most recent years.
+The older years had been completed with the data collected in the former "regular" table, in order to keep long time series whenever possible.
+If not already done, national correspondents are invited to verify the data reported in the new table on hospital beds by function, and to update the time series according to the new structure, back to 2000 if possible.

-The Sources and methods have been reorganised and summarised, based on information provided by countries for the former regular and pilot data collections.
-There is now only one "block" of definitions, sources and methods for the whole table on hospital beds by function of health care.
-National correspondents should review the metadata with care, and update them if necessary.
+In parallel, the Sources and methods had been reorganised and summarised, based on information provided by countries for the former regular and pilot data collections.
+There is now only one "block" of definitions, sources and methods for the whole table on hospital beds by function of health care, which national correspondents should review and update as appropriate.